Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 E. STEPS AND NOTICES BEFORE MLTC or MAP MEMBER IS DISENROLLED INVOLUNTARILY

 Plans may not unilaterally or directly disenroll a member.
-New procedures in MLTC Policy 23.03
+New procedures in MLTC Policy 24.02 (unchanged from MLTC Policy 23.03)

-4. NY Medicaid Choice gives plan that disenrolled member notice that member was autoassigned or selected a different MLTC.
-This is so the plan will transmit the PCSP to the new plan.
-The policy does not state that the plan is notified if the consumer is transferred to the LDSS, also so that the plan can transmit the service plan.
+1. NY Medicaid Choice notifies plan that disenrolled member that member was autoassigned or selected a different MLTC.
+This is so the plan will transmit the Person Centered Service Plan (PCSP) to the new plan.
+The policy does not state that the plan is notified if the consumer is transferred to the LDSS so that the plan can transmit the service plan.

 State directives were issued as GIS directives and as COVID guidance (under "Other Guidance" at this link but not as MLTC Policies